mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 305 - Null Infinity/readme.md

 None **is not** a number.

-It does not behave as a number; it is not polymorphic with numbers.
+It doesn't behave as a number; it is not polymorphic with numbers.

 It is evil *Null* disguised as *None*.